In order to ensure a supply of doctors and dentists who are educated, trained and motivated to play their part in a first class modern health service,

 Please note these course dates are now fully booked.
 To be added to the waiting lists please email TTFaculty.firstname.lastname@example.org with your preferred date(s).

 Please note this is a one day course.
 To register for a space, please click on the relevant link above.
-Once registered, delegates will be expected to send their confirmation, along with a cheque for £100, made payable to ‘Health Education England’.
+Once registered, delegates will be expected to make an online payment of £100.
 This is to be received within 5 days of successfully registering a place.
 Places are not guaranteed until payment has been received.

 Please direct any questions or queries to TTFaculty.email@example.com